 - New home loan borrowers – Those who are planning to take a home loan for the first time may wait a bit longer as there are only 4 months left for the implementation of new benchmark rate.
 Also, interest subsidy scheme – PMAY is also available till March 2019.
 So, to get the benefit of these two, you can plan to take a home loan as soon as possible.

 - Existing home loan borrowers with loans linked to MCLR – The increase in home loan EMI is possible after the reset date of lending rate.
 On the reset date, your new EMI will be calculated on the basis of the new interest rate applicable as per the new lending rate benchmark.
 Many banks and NBFCs have increased their lending rate due to rise in cost of deposits even though RBI has kept its repo rate unchanged.
-So, as an existing home loan borrower, you may compare all the available options available for a home loan and balance transfer to a lower rate.
+So, as an existing home loan borrower, you may compare all the available options and balance transfer to a lower rate.

 - Existing home loan borrowers with loans linked to Base Rate – There are few borrowers who have their home loans still linked to base rate and not MCLR rates.
 Such borrowers may switch their home loan to MCLR as of now because there is no clarity on how the rate is going to change in the future.
 So, to be on the safer side, converting your existing base rate linked home loan to MCLR is better.

-Impact of New RBI Guidelines on Real Estate
+Impact of New RBI Guidelines on Real Estate in 2019

 The real estate is likely to reinforce confidence in the home buyers which would then result in improved sales.
 In another decision, RBI issued final guidelines regarding stipulating a mandatory loan component in working capital finance for borrowers.